CLI Configuration

 | Transfer commands | 7.x (both source and target) | data-transfer plugin must match server version |

-Stored server configurations are forward-compatible: configs created with older CLI versions work with newer versions.
-The reverse is not guaranteed — avoid downgrading the CLI after adding configurations.
+Stored server configurations are forward-compatible.
+Configurations created with older JFrog CLI versions work with newer versions.
+The reverse is not guaranteed.
+Avoid downgrading JFrog CLI after adding configurations.

 Enterprise Considerations